weam-ai/weamai/README.md

 - Maintain open source principles
   See [`LICENSE`](./LICENSE) for full terms.

 SaaS-style deployment of our open source project requires a commercial license.
-Learn more about commercial licensing and pricing [**here**](https://docs.weam.ai/)
+Learn more about commercial licensing and pricing [**here**](https://weam.ai/commercial-license/)

+**Need help setting up?**
+[Installation Support](https://weam.ai/installation-support/) — Get Weam’s production-ready AI platform running fast with our professional installation services, so your team can focus on transforming workflows with AI.

 ---